Persistent homology for functionals: Filtered spaces and persistence theory

 \section{Filtered spaces and persistence theory}

 In this section we present an overview of the theory of persistence through filtrations by sublevel sets of real-valued functions on general topological spaces.
-For a detailed exposition we refer to \cite{Polterovich.2020} and \cite{Chazal.2016a, Oudot.2015}.
+For a detailed exposition we refer to \cite{Chazal.2016a, Oudot.2015, Polterovich.2020} and for applications of this theory in symplectic geometry to \cite{Polterovich.2016, Usher.2016, LeRoux.2018, Shelukhin.2019}.

-The ``pipeline'' of topological persistence traverses through geometry, algebra and discrete mathematics as follows: Given a space $X$ filtered by the sublevel sets of a function $f$, the application of some homology theory in degree $n$ with coefficients in a field, or, more generally, a functor from topological spaces to vector spaces, produces a \emph{persistence module}, an algebraic object equipped with a structure theory leading in favorable cases to a powerful discrete invariant called \emph{persistence diagram}.
+The ``pipeline'' of topological persistence traverses through geometry, algebra and discrete mathematics as follows: Given a space $X$ filtered by the sublevel sets of a function $f$, the application of some homology theory in degree $n$ with coefficients in a field, or, more generally, a functor from topological spaces to vector spaces, produces a \emph{persistence module}, an algebraic object equipped with a structure theory leading in favorable cases to a powerful invariant called \emph{persistence diagram}.

 These invariants are key to applications.
 For example, in the next section we will see how they lead to a generalization of the classical Morse inequalities.
-Much of their usefulness comes from a remarkable fact known as \emph{stability}, stating that the map from functions on $X$ with the supremum norm to the set of all persistence diagrams is 1-Lipschitz with respect to a certain natural metric called \emph{bottleneck distance}.
+Much of their usefulness results from a remarkable fact known as \emph{stability}, stating that the map from functions on $X$ with the supremum norm to the set of all persistence diagrams is 1-Lipschitz with respect to a certain natural metric called \emph{bottleneck distance} \cite{Cohen-Steiner.2007}.

-To explain the meaning of the above terms in detail, we consider a space $X$ and a function $f \colon X \to \R$.
-Unless noted otherwise, the functions we consider need not be continuous.
+In more detail, consider a space $X$ and a function $f \colon X \to \R$.
+Unless stated otherwise, the functions we consider need not be continuous.
 We pass to filtered spaces by considering the \emph{sublevel set filtration $f_{\leq \bullet}$ of $X$ induced by $f$}, which is defined by

-We say that this filtration is \emph{compact} if all sublevel sets are compact Hausdorff spaces.